ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/shadowgraphy.rst

 This can be used to extract a laser from an simulation, which obtains the full laser-plasma interactions through the PIC code.
 If the probe laser propagates through plasma structures, the plasma structures lead to modulations in the probe laser's intensity, resulting in a synthetic shadowgram of the plasma structures.
 The plugin performs the time-integration of the probe laser and the application of various masks on the probe pulse in Fourier space.
-Thus, one needs to manually add the probe pulse to the simulation with e.g. the [incident field] param files.
+Thus, one needs to manually add the probe pulse to the simulation with e.g. the :ref:`incident field <usage/param/core:incidentField.param>` param files.
 Since the plugin currently only works in the xy-plane, the probe pulse should propagate in z direction.
 The integration plane for the plugin must lie within the simulation volume and the position of the field absorber should be considered when placing the plugin plane.